anju-p-a/sampleCode/README.md

 # sampleCode
+A list of sample codes for learning and reference
-Tells how to use IBM Watson's speech to text service
+  1. How to use IBM watson Text to seech api